Probabilistic Control and Majorization of Optimal Control: Majorizing-Minimizing of Optimal Control problems

 \section{Majorizing-Minimizing of Optimal Control problems}

-So far not much attention was given to the choice of the prior policy, $\underline{\rho}_{T-1}$, rather than that it is arbitrary in some sense.
-Further, given the structure of the probabilistic control policies, an evident question is to ask what happens if we were to iterate the solutions?
-It turns out that the answer contains the key to understanding how probabilistic relates to optimal control theory.
-To establish the connection it is required to give a brief introduction of the Majorizing-Minimizing (MM) principle.
+{ Definition of the desired density, $p^*$, by means of the likelihood transformation of the additive cost, $A$, is a clear indication that probabilistic and optimal control are closely related.
+The interpretation and choice of the prior policy, $\underline{\rho}_{T-1}$, rather than that it is arbitrary in some sense, is less straightforward.} Further, given the structure of the probabilistic control policies, an evident question is to ask what happens if we were to iterate the {solutions}?
+As it happens, the answer to this question proofs key to understand the relation between both formulations.

+To establish the connection it is required {to present a brief primer} on the Majorizing-Minimizing (MM) principle.